 - Pain relief; A choice of heat, cold therapy or electrotherapy modalities including transcutaneous nervous stimulation [TENS], Interferential therapy or short wave diathermy.

 - Passive mobilisation: I will loosen the knee up for you.

 - Muscle strengthening.
 Simple exercises using body weight or external resistance to get the muscles functioning strongly.

-- Functional activity: You will be encouraged to try gentle exercise such as static bike or even swimming.
+- Functional activity: You will be encouraged to try gentle exercises such as static bike or even swimming.
 Eventually a return to bowls!

-Home exercise programme.
 You will be given a series of exercises to perform at home to help you maintain the improvements you have made.
-These will not be too demanding or time consuming.
-Hopefully they will help keep you away from people like me!
+These will not be too demanding or time-consuming.
+Hopefully, they will help keep you away from people like me!